collective/collective.elastic.ingest/README.rst

 - configure elasticsearch from environment variables
 - task to index an content object
 - task to unindex an content object
-- query status of a task
-- simple statistics about tasks-count: pending, done, errored

 Installation